 The Bank is a defendant in several putative class actions alleging violations of U.S. antitrust law, the U.S. Commodity Exchange Act and common law related to the alleged manipulation of the U.S. Treasury securities market.
-These cases are in their early stages and have been consolidated in the Southern District of New York.
+These cases have been consolidated in the Southern District of New York and are in their early stages.
+The court has appointed Lead Counsel for the plaintiffs, and ordered that plaintiffs must file a Consolidated Amended Complaint by September 22, 2017 and defendants must file a motion to dismiss by October 23, 2017.

-(13) Obligations under Guarantees
+13) Obligations under Guarantees